Pasta Alfredo, probably the most colorless of all pasta dishes, was perfect in its simplicity.

+And the chicken?
 It’s not how fancy the chicken marinade is nor how colorful the pasta dish is.
 This meal is a lesson on less is more.
 The chicken was seasoned with three ingredients only.
-And the pasta Alfredo, probably the most colorless of all pasta dishes, was perfect in its simplicity.
-The chicken part though was a lesson learned the hard way.

 It’s a rainy Saturday and plans of going out later have been scrapped at their inception.
 There’s a storm and getting caught up in flashfloods just isn’t my idea of a relaxing weekend.
 Since yesterday afternoon, the only welcome thoughts I’ve been entertaining were to curl up in bed and watch a couple of favorite films and to eat an uncomplicated meal.
 Straight from school (I teach on Fridays), I hurriedly marinated a pack of chicken thighs that I had been thawing since lunch time.
 Putting the DVD player on “pause” in the middle of Ocean’s Thirteen, I left the comfort of my bed to place half of the chicken thighs in the oven.
 Because the chicken thighs had been marinating in the fridge for only about 45 minutes, as I expected, they were rather bland when they came out of the oven.
 My daughters noticed.